dsplay/template-image/README.md

 ## Parameters

 - `fit`: defines how the image will fit to the container
-  - `cover` (default): image covers all available space keeping original proportion;
+  - `cover` (default): The image will cover all available space keeping original proportions.
+The image will be cropped if necessary;
-  - `contain`: the image will be shown entirely keeping the original proportion.
-This can cause empty space;
+  - `contain`: The image will be shown entirely keeping the original proportions;
-  - `stretch`: the image will be stretched to fill all the space without keeping the original proportion.
+  - `stretch`: The image will be stretched to fill all the space without keeping the original proportions.

 ## Packing (release build)